himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ```

 The `first name`, `last name`, and `state` columns have a `varchar` data type,
-which is essentially strings of various sizes (50 and 2 characters in this
+which are strings of various sizes (50 and 2 characters in this case).
+The `id`
-case).
-The `id` and `age` columns have the `int` data type.
-However, note that
+and `age` columns have an `int` data type.
+Notice that the `id` column
-the `id` column has some other junk defined after the `int` identifier....
+has some other junk defined after the `int` identifier....

 #### Constraints and Fields